RenoirTan/liver.zsh-theme/README.md

 ## Further customisation

 You can override some of the icons, colours and outputs to something that you like by setting the corresponding variable in `~/.zshrc` to override the defaults used in my theme.
 You can check out which variables you can override in the `zl_make_configs` function.

-## Problems

- - Cannot make RPROMPT multiline for some reason.
-It just does not show RPROMPT if it straddles more than 1 line.
-However, if zsh is spawned in a git repo, vcs_info output gets shown.